-The first construction we labelled “universal”, which corresponds to universal and egalitarian value-based approach by which social work professionalism is claimed sufficient to ensure equal treatment for Israeli Arab and Jewish clients in mixed cities.
-The social justice values of the profession, as perceived by those social workers, can easily translate into universal social service principles that by virtue guarantee equality for the groups in conflict and minimize feelings and acts of discrimination.
-This view undermines the cultural fragmentation and tailoring of services.
-Cultural competence in social work is thought redundant among those social workers, can even detract from their claimed professional practice, and thus should be kept out or in other words silenced.
-Those self-contained social workers believe that they are not destined to conduct erroneous decisions about their client of a different cultural background.
-A professional Jewish social worker can successfully serve an Arab client the same way a professional Arab social worker can serve a Jewish client.
-Just professional merit matters here and only minor cultural adjustments might occasionally be necessary according to this view such as making some services or activities available in the client’s native language.
-This universal perception of the profession adjusts to ethno-political conflicts during periods of escalation by political-distancing and silencing.
-Otherwise, disruption to professional service will be destined.
-This view’s adoption accords with study findings that criticized the cultural competence practice (e.g., Danso, 2018; Johnson & Munch, 2009) arguing that some cultural competence aspects contradict major concepts of the social work profession.
-Oversensitivity to cultural factors, it is contended, may facilitate privileges of a group’s rights and that this contradicts the principal social work’s value of individual’s self-determination.
-Does cultural competence silencing coupled with ethno-political silencing during times of tensed conflicts helps social service delivery out?
-We do not have sufficient evidence to answer either way with confidence.
-However, the emergence of the other two views among fellow social workers, as illustrated below, indicates some difficulties in practicing universal social work with negligible cultural and political adjustments.
+We labeled the first perspective as the “universal” approach, which corresponds with the universal and egalitarian values of the social work profession, which are claimed to be sufficient to ensure equal treatment of both Israeli Arab and Jewish clients in mixed cities.
+The social justice values of the profession, as perceived by those social workers who espouse this approach, can easily translate into universal social service principles that, by virtue, guarantee equality for groups in conflict and minimize feelings and acts of discrimination.
+This view undermines the cultural fragmentation and the need to tailor services according to culture.
+Cultural competence in social work is thought to be redundant among those social workers and may even be viewed as detracting from their professional practice; as such, a focus on culture should be omitted.
+These social workers believed that they are not destined to make erroneous decisions about a client of a different cultural background.
+Instead, they believed that a professional Jewish social worker can successfully serve an Arab client in the same way that a professional Arab social worker can serve a Jewish client.
+According to this view, it is only professional merit that matters and only minor cultural adjustments may occasionally be necessary, such as providing particular services or activities in the client’s native language.
+Social workers who abide by this universal approach to the profession handled periods of escalation during ethno-political conflicts by engaging in political-distancing and silencing.
+Otherwise, there would be a disruption to providing professional services.
+The adoption of this view reflects previous study findings that have criticized culturally competent practice (e.g., Danso, 2018; Johnson & Munch, 2009).
+Researchers have argued that some cultural competence aspects contradict major principles of the social work profession.
+Oversensitivity to cultural factors, it is contended, may facilitate privileges of a group’s rights and this contradicts the primary social work value of individual self-determination.
+Does disregarding culturally competent practice and ethno-political contexts during times of conflict help or hinder social service delivery?
+We do not have sufficient evidence to confidently answer the question one way or another.
+However, the adoption of the other two views among social workers indicates some difficulties in practicing universal social work with negligible cultural and political adjustments.

-The second view we labelled “indispensable” cultural construction, indicates that cultural competence is a vital and unavoidable approach to address the ethnic diversity needs of Israeli Arab and Jewish clients in mixed cities.
-Social workers holding this view, recognize the ethno-cultural diversity of Israeli mixed-cities and stress the need to acquire culturally appropriate knowledge and skilled to deliver culturally competent service.
-The emphasis on cultural competence practice among those participants is in perfect consonance with the growing body of literature stressing the importance of cultural skills acquiring in social work practices with diverse populations (e.g., Ahmed et al., 2019; Jiang, 2018; Sousa & Almeida, 2016).
+We labeled the second viewpoint as the “indispensable” cultural approach, which indicates that cultural competence is a vital and unavoidable component needed to address the diverse needs of Israeli Arab and Jewish clients in mixed cities.
+Social workers who hold this view recognize the ethno-cultural diversity of Israeli mixed-cities and stress the need to acquire culturally appropriate knowledge and skills to deliver culturally competent service.
+The emphasis on culturally competent practice among these participants is in agreement with the growing body of literature that stresses the importance of acquiring cultural skills for social work practices with diverse populations (e.g., Ahmed et al., 2019; Jiang, 2018; Sousa & Almeida, 2016).